Benzene as a Water Contaminant

 EPA regulates benzene in the National Primary Drinking Water Standards, under the Chemical Contaminants Rules; the established MCL for benzene in drinking water is 0.005 mg/L.

 Public Health Concern

-Benzene exposure at very low levels is rather ubiquitous in our society, through exposure to gasoline vapors, automotive exhaust, tobacco smoke, and industrial emissions.
+Benzene exposure at very low level is rather ubiquitous in our society, through exposure to gasoline vapors, automotive exhaust, tobacco smoke, and industrial emissions.
 There is a greater health risk in exposure to benzene-contaminated drinking water.
 Benzene contamination in groundwater is typically localized, associated with a specific facility that produced, used or stored a benzene product, in particular underground storage tanks for motor fuels and refining facilities.

 Benzene is a known human carcinogen, with leukemia being the principal cancer concern.
 Other concerns include anemia, hemorrhaging and damage to bone marrow.

-WETS has employed different treatment processes for benzene removal, including aeration and activated carbon.
-Benzene contamination is usually found in conjunction with other contaminants, and it is usually recommended to perform a pilot study to identify the optimal treatment process for a particular situation.
+WETS has employed different treatment processes to remove benzene from water, including aeration and activated carbon.
+Benzene contamination is usually found in conjunction with other contaminants, and it is usually recommended to perform a pilot study to identify the optimal benzene water treatment process for a particular situation.

 WETS’ ability to conduct a pilot study quickly and inexpensively is a clear differentiator for our company.
 WETS will mobilize its pilot study team to your site and conduct the appropriate studies on a slipstream of your water.
 Our solutions are unique for each plant as we do not offer an off-the-shelf product.

 Solutions to Your Water Treatment Needs

 Whether you want a new water treatment system installed, need your current one inspected and repaired, or just want a free quote, contact the WETS LLC.
 With years of experience in the industry, our skilled team members are trained and knowledgeable with a variety of leading water equipment and products.
 Our certified water purification experts are here to help.